peol/core-assisted-prescription/docs/system-design/system-overview.md

 #### Manager Node

-The manager node runs the web gateway, services related to authentication, services related to QIX Engine session management, and Grafana, Prometheus, and Alertmanager for metrics monitoring.
+The manager node runs the web gateway, services related to authentication, services related to Qlik Associative Engine session management, and Grafana, Prometheus, and Alertmanager for metrics monitoring.

 #### Engine Workers

-These nodes are dedicated to run one single QIX Engine instance each.
+These nodes are dedicated to run one single Qlik Associative Engine instance each.
 Only a minimal required set of additional services run on these nodes.
 Also, these are the nodes that can be scaled up or down.

 The default configuration on AWS is two run two engine worker nodes.